ProgrammingBlockchain/ProgrammingBlockchain/README.md

 ## [Click here to read the book](https://programmingblockchain.gitbooks.io/programmingblockchain/content/)

 ## Quick feedback
-If you notice any mistake, and don't want to fix it yourself, open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)
+If you notice any mistakes, and don't want to fix them yourself, open an issue [on the Github page of the book.](https://github.com/ProgrammingBlockchain/ProgrammingBlockchain)

 If you are reading this book with GitBook, you can also create a quick inline comment.